rakshhh/Virtual-Learn-Api-Documentation/README.md

         {
             "_id": <String - Notification ID>,
             "user_id": <String - User ID>,
-            "notification": <Notification(password change, addition of new course, enrolled course, any part of course completion)>, "notificationIcon" : <String - URL of notification icon>, "createdAt": <String - Date at which the notification was created eg: "Mon Jan 24 2022 14:55:18 GMT+0530 (India Standard Time)" > , "__v": 0
+            "notification": <Notification(password change, addition of new course, enrolment in new course, chapter completion, test completion, course completion)>, "notificationIcon" : <String - URL of notification icon will be different acc to the type of notification>, "createdAt": <String - Date at which the notification was created, will be in ISO format" > }
-        }
     ]